jaewoong1/jaewoong1/README.md

 ### Hi there 👋

-Current : LG CNS - Multimodal AI team
+Current : LG CNS - Agentic AI Lab.

 A MS degree at [INHA](https://www.inha.ac.kr/sites/kr/index.do), Republic of Korea, 🇰🇷